Ascension Faculty and Staff

 Dena Howard graduated with a Bachelor’s Degree in Elementary Education from Louisiana State University and a Master of Education from Centenary College.
 Later she completed her Ancillary Counselor K12 Certification at Louisiana State University in Shreveport.
 She worked in Caddo Parish Public Schools as an elementary teacher for 13 years and as a school counselor for 10 years.
 Dena retired from the public school system in 2014 and began working at Norris Ferry Community Church as the Children’s Minister.
 Dena is married to Jeff Howard and they have two sons, Tyler and Matthew.

-Laura Bankston is currently working as a part time Administrative Assistant and Teacher’s Aide at Ascension.
+Laura Bankston is currently working as Administrative Assistant and Teacher’s Aide at Ascension.
 Laura graduated from Louisiana Tech University with a Bachelor of Science in Family and Child Studies with a concentration in Child Life.
 Laura grew up in Ruston, LA then moved to Dallas after graduation where she received her certification as a personal trainer from the Cooper Institute and worked as a personal trainer.
 She and her husband moved to Shreveport in 2010.
 Laura is passionate about her family and loves working with children.
 She and her husband decided to join Ascension starting in the 2015/2016 school year because of the desire to be a part of a culture of learning that puts Christ at the center of all things.
 She attends Norris Ferry Community Church with her husband, Matt and two daughters, Addison and Melody.

 Jennifer graduated from Stephen F. Austin with a degree in interdisciplinary studies.
 She spent 14 years of her teaching career at a local Caddo Parish Magnet school teaching third grade ELA.
 She then moved to teaching third grade at a Christian private school and privately tutoring students.
 Jennifer was drawn to ACS because she wanted the freedom to talk about her faith and was looking for a curriculum that was not only focused on Christ but would not change each year.
 She recognized that at Ascension the children were not only loved but a love of knowledge was instilled.
-She loves being able to come to work each day with a faculty that prays together and work well together.
+She loves being able to come to work each day with a faculty that prays together and works well together.

 Jennifer has been married to her husband Allison for 11 years and they have a six year old son who attends Ascension.
 She has enjoyed seeing the love that has been given to her son while at ACS and the love of learning that has developed in him.